Washing white sheets and bed linen

 Your bed should be a calm and peaceful retreat.
 You deserve ultimate comfort in perfectly clean and nice smelling, absolutely fresh sheets.
 Just follow these steps and have a brilliant sleep on your freshly washed pillows.
 Night, night!

-1. Read all labels to be sure you don't have any specific cleaning requirements to follow.
+Read all labels and clothing care symbols to be sure you don't have any specific cleaning requirements to follow.
 Most sheets can be washed at home in your washing machine, but specialty fabrics may require careful consideration.

-Try Ariel Original Washing Powder on your whites for outstanding and bright results at all temperatures.
+Ariel Original Washing Powder when it comes to washing whites for outstanding and bright results at all temperatures.